dstackai/dstack/README.md

       gpu: 1
 ```

-Now you can run it via the `dstack` CLI:
+Use `deps` to add artifacts of other workflows as dependencies.
+You can refer to other
+workflows via the name of the workflow, or via the name of the tag.

+**Step 2:** Run the workflow via `dstack run`:

 ```shell
 dstack run train
 ```

-You'll see the output in real-time as your workflow is running.
+It will automatically provision the required compute resource, and run the workflow.
+You'll see the output in real-time:

 ```shell
 Provisioning...
 It may take up to a minute. ✓